vgarmes/vgarmes.github.io/src/content/blog/powershell-prompt-with-oh-my-posh.md

 Install-Module posh-git -Scope CurrentUser -Force
 ```

-**Tip:** To view the modules you have installed at any time, you can use the following command:
+**Tip:** To view the PowerShell gallery modules you have installed at any time, you can use the following command:

 ```ps1
 Get-InstalledModule